-After the initial quest of combining the trails and opening the three main trails, the real challenges began.
+After the initial quests of combining the smaller trails and opening the three main trails to the public, more complicated challenges began.

-When they were first opened, only a handful of registered people managed to complete the trails every year.
+When the trails first opened, only a handful of registered people managed to complete them each year.

-There is the popular story of the young Russian immigrant living in New York City that decided to go back to her family in Russia.
-She decided to walk the 12,000 miles to Russia as she didn’t have money for other means of transportation.
-The unbelievable adventure that took place in 1926 became almost a legend among thru-hikers.
+There is a popular story about a young Russian immigrant who lived in New York City that wanted to return to Russia to see her family.
+Without having any money for other means of transportation, she decided to walk the 12,000 miles back to Russia.
+The unbelievable adventure that took place in 1926 became a legend among thru-hikers.

-As the years passed and the interest in this type of backpacking grew substantially, a lot of tools and gadgets were developed to help everyone avoid injuries and to complete their adventure.
+As the years passed and interest in this type of backpacking grew substantially, many tools and gadgets were developed to help enthusiasts avoid injuries and safely complete their adventures.